Audio Driver

 } TDD_AUDIO_INTFS_T;

-This interface is used to register the audio device driver with the system and is the entry point of the audio driver framework.
-By passing in the device name and configuration parameters, the audio device is added to the management list for use by the application.
+Registering the audio device driver with the system is the entry point for the audio driver framework.
+By passing in the device name and configuration parameters, you add the audio device to the management list for use by the application.

 /**